Whenever: World Premiere Reviews

 Whenever (by Charles Hutchinson)

-The Wizard Of Oz.
+"As a child Alan Ayckbourn was fascinated by science fiction and The Wizard Of Oz.
 He now brings the two together in Whenever, his new time-travelling family entertainment.
 Written with composer Denis King and directed by Ayckbourn himself, Whenever complements the communication breakdown theme of his adult work of 2000, Virtual Reality, and also recalls such earlier plays as Communicating Doors and Comic Potential.

 Ayckbourn transforms the Round stage into a time machine for a sci-fi musical adventure set "here, there and everywhere in the time of then, now and yet to come".